Folomarco/us-bank-bond-fair-value/src/README.md

 # Source code

-The scripts should be run manually from the repository root in the order shown below.
+The scripts should be run manually from the `src/` directory in the order shown below.
 Restricted TRACE, TRACE Master File and CRSP inputs must be supplied locally in `data/`.